microsoft/industry/healthcare/prereqs.md

 ## Azure subscription (landing zone)

-Healthcare APIs requires a subscription (landing zone) in Azure that will host the Healthcare APIs to enable FHIR to integrate with the Healthcare applications.
+Healthcare APIs require a subscription (landing zone) in Azure that will host the Healthcare APIs to enable FHIR to integrate with the Healthcare applications.

 [Prescriptive guidance for Azure landing zone and reference implementation](https://docs.microsoft.com/azure/cloud-adoption-framework/ready/enterprise-scale/implementation)